 The people who created the Harlem Shake video were people who were very passionate about dancing and the reason for its ultimate success was that they were passionate about the project.
 The original Harlem Shake people were constantly making videos and eventually their Harlem Shake video went big, but it’s because they had a built in audience from their other videos.
 When you get to the point where you are good at what you’re passionate about then and only then will you have developed a great viral marketing opportunity.

 Hubspot is a great example of a company that went viral.
 They created the concept of inbound marketing and an entire industry has now sprouted up around the idea of inbound marketing.
-They did it by creating great content day in and day out.
+Hubspot managed to go viral though by creating great content day in and day out.
 All entrepreneurs should think of how they can go viral like Hubspot went viral.
+There are loads of companies that offer inbound marketing advice now though, you can learn more here if this is something that interests you.

 Engaging Discussion Questions: